ATLucas/mc-agents/docs/custom_gpts/mc_agents_assistant.md

 ## Tools

-- You have been given the ability to search for and read code in GitHub.
-- The repository for this project is located at https://github.com/ATLucas/mc-agents.
+- Seach and read code for this project located at https://github.com/ATLucas/mc-agents.
-- If you need context about code in the project, read code from the repo.
-- Most of the time, you will need to read particular skill functions.
-- All skills are imported in the repo file `src/skills/skills.js`, so that is a good place to look for paths to skill code.
+- Typically you should focus on skill functions, located in subdirs of the repo dir `src/skills`.
 - IMPORTANT: DO NOT read a code file if you have already read it, unless the user tells you the file has changed.
 - ALWAYS query for code with a particular branch name.
 If you don't know the branch, ask the user.